 Experience counseling from a Biblical, Christ-centered approach.
 Tackle mental health symptoms, addiction, relationship issues, or trauma with a Christian counselor who is skilled in the ethical integration of faith and counseling.
 Pastoral counseling is 100% faith-based.
 Professional counseling is faith-based only when requested.
 Learn about the differences.

-Trauma is the emotional result when something awful, shocking or horrifying happens – childhood abuse, neglect and abandonment; sexual assault, war, and life threatening situations; relational abuse; religious abuse.
+There is an emotional result when something awful, shocking or horrifying happens – childhood abuse, neglect and abandonment; sexual assault, war, and life threatening situations; relational abuse; religious abuse.
 Trauma impacts the body, mind, and spirit.
-Trauma therapy should heal the mind, body, and spirit.
+The therapy for trauma should heal the mind, body, and spirit.
 Christian trauma therapy is available.
 Read about trauma therapy.

 Teens can struggle with anxiety, depression, addiction, thoughts of suicide.
 They may be navigating issues like peer pressure and bullying, loneliness and social media influence.
 Teen counseling helps teens learn to cope with pressure, increase emotional capacity, develop healthy boundaries, find hope, clarify personal values, and process their thoughts and feelings.
 Parent Coaching included!